 In this Tried & Tested, yacht bedding specialist Sea Design conducts a review into the best duvets, quilts and pillows on the market.
 It tests a series of leading products to work out the best yacht bedding money can buy.

 With thanks to YachtSurfer, Seanternet and Azuz IT

-Accessing the internet on board has become a necessity rather than a luxury for owners, guests and crew members alike, whether it’s simply to get weather information or, more importantly, news from family and friends.
+Accessing the internet on board has become a necessity rather than a luxury for owners, guests and crew members alike.
+Access is essential for weather information or, more importantly, news from family and friends.
 However, internet connectivity on board can be a challenge, with inconsistent coverage, dead zones and slow speeds.

-Today, mobile Wi-Fi is usually available in many marinas, or even from a neighbouring boat, however the low power of mobile devices such as smartphones and tablets does not always afford a strong connection due to range limitations, meaning guests and crew often have to take a trip further ashore to get a reliable connection.
+Today, mobile Wi-Fi is usually available in many marinas, or even from a neighbouring boat, however the low power of mobile devices such as smartphones and tablets does not always afford a strong connection due to range limitations.
+This means guests and crew often have to take a trip further ashore to get a reliable connection.

 To connect to Wi-Fi over longer distances, or to get a strong signal from all areas of the yacht, a Wi-Fi range extender can greatly help.
 Range extenders can come in two forms:

 1. Smart booster antennas: Smart boosters have the software built into the antenna unit with a cable that uses a simple Ethernet connector.

 2. Wi-Fi antenna and smart box: These systems have their software fitted in a box usually mounted below deck, rather than in the antenna itself.

 Other popular options to consider include:

 Wave Wi-Fi Rogue Pro (£592): An easy-to-install antenna with 15m cable and Ethernet connection.
 Power to the antenna is provided through the same cable, but requires a PoE adaptor.
 Can be combined with the Yacht AP kit (£192) to provide an on-board wireless hotspot for other devices.